comp426-2022-spring/okab/README.md

 A further description of our API calls and endpoints as well as run/install instructions can be found in the documentation folder.
 Install and run instructions and also located in the documentation folder.

+## Demo
+To view a demo of the dashboard, you may click [here](https://youtu.be/VV91DF2Ej_M) or watch the demo file in the demo folder.

 ## Roles
     User Database Lead - Shawn Khandia
     Backend Leads - Laura Wu, Rohan Shankar